shibashis148/mnp-club.github.io/sos2017/index.md

    <tr>
    <td width="50%"><a href="https://drive.google.com/open?id=0B1wyCYJMbmMPa1VRMzFNUkJqbkU" target="_blank"><img src="https://drive.google.com/uc?id=0B1wyCYJMbmMPelhoTklIY3NjRVU"></a>
    <td> <b>Molecular Motor simulations</b><br>
-   Everything in real world is random.
-So to analyze different systems in our real life, we need theory of probability and statistics. <b>Debanjali Chatterjee</b> explores some basics of probability and statistics in  <a href="https://drive.google.com/open?id=0B1wyCYJMbmMPa1VRMzFNUkJqbkU" target="_blank"><i> this </i></a> report.
+   Have you ever wondered how the essential components we require for our life are transported in the cells?
+How is the flow of building material regulated inside the cell? <b>Debanjali Chatterjee</b> delves into the microscopic highways of our body and explores the functioning of motor proteins and the cytoskeleton.
+You can find a report of her learnings <a href="https://drive.google.com/open?id=0B1wyCYJMbmMPa1VRMzFNUkJqbkU" target="_blank"><i>here</i></a>!

    <tr>
    <td width="50%"><a href="https://drive.google.com/open?id=0B5_YoYi9y8_tSTlLX3ctWVQ1NnM" target="_blank"><img src="https://drive.google.com/uc?id=0B5_YoYi9y8_tUkFJbEZSRll5U0U"></a>
    <td> <b>Astronomy</b><br>
-   Have you ever wondered how the essential components we require for our life are transported in the cells?
-How is the flow of building material regulated inside the cell? <b>Himani Gangurde</b> delves into the microscopic highways of our body and explores the functioning of motor proteins and the cytoskeleton.
-You can find a report of her learnings <a href="https://drive.google.com/open?id=0B5_YoYi9y8_tSTlLX3ctWVQ1NnM" target="_blank"><i> here! </i></a>
+  What we observe in the night sky, is it just stars and galaxies and planets?
+What is space made of?
+How did we living beings came into existence? <b>Himani Gangurde</b> studies and writes the basic concepts and theories of astronomy.You can find a report of her learnings <a href="https://drive.google.com/open?id=0B5_YoYi9y8_tSTlLX3ctWVQ1NnM" target="_blank"><i>here.</i></a>

    <tr>
    <td width="50%"><a href="https://drive.google.com/open?id=0B-eOErpKeOmQVVpDT2dnV201MEE" target="_blank"><img src="https://drive.google.com/uc?id=0B-eOErpKeOmQU21NbkJSRnhLSDQ"></a>